webb/NIEM.github.io/training/iepd-developer/simple-iepd-tutorial/index.md

 >SSGT search results are sorted by namespace (e.g., **hs:**, **j:**, **nc:**, and so on).
 The results list can be very long.
 Take your time looking through it.
 >
 >1.
 A search of "Property" for "Person" shows `nc:Person` which is of `nc:PersonType`.
 >1.
-Browse through `nc:PersonType`, and you see it contains `nc:PersonName` which is of `nc:PersonNameType`.
+Browse through `nc:PersonType`, and you see it contains `nc:PersonName` which is of `nc:PersonNameTextType`.
 >1.
-Browse through `nc:PersonNameType`, and you see it contains `nc:PersonGivenName` and `nc:PersonSurName`.
-These look like they should fit with our model and are as far as we need to search for the time being.
+Browse through `nc:PersonNameTextType`, and you see it contains `nc:PersonGivenName` and `nc:PersonSurName`.
+These look like they should fit with our model and complete our search for the time being.

-We have enough information from the preceding example, to [fill in a mapping document](../map-and-model).
+We have enough information from the preceding example to [fill in a mapping document](../map-and-model).
 Make certain you have your SSGT searches handy so you can fill in the spreadsheet.

 ### Source Data Columns

 - Source Container Type - Person
-- Source Element - Person
+- Source Element - SuperHero; Given Name; Surname
 - Source Data Type - string
-- Source Element Definition - a superhero who is also a human being
+- Source Element Definition - a superhero who is also a human being; a superhero's name (first name); a superhero's name (family name)
-- Source Element Cardinality - one person, one name
+- Source Element Cardinality - one person; one name; one name

 ### NIEM Data Columns

-- NIEM Element - `nc:Person`
+- NIEM Element - `nc:Person`; `nc:PersonGivenName`; `nc:PersonSurName`
-- NIEM Element Path - `nc:Person/nc:PersonNameType/nc:PersonGivenName`; `nc:Person/nc:PersonNameType/nc:personSurName`; `nc:Person/nc:PersonType/nc:personName`
+- NIEM Element Path - `nc:Person`; `nc:PersonGivenName`; `nc:PersonSurName`
-- NIEM Type - `nc:PersonType`; `nc:PersonNameType`
+- NIEM Type - `nc:PersonType`; `nc:PersonNameTextType`; `nc:PersonNameTextType`
-- NIEM Element Definition - A human being
+- NIEM Element Definition - A human being.; A first name of a person.; A last name or family name of a person.
 - NIEM Element Cardinality - 1..1 (at least one, but no more than one)

 ### Mapping Column